Justin Long: Career

 Long made a guest appearance in the documentary, Wild West Comedy Show (2006).
 In 2007, he co-starred with Bruce Willis as a white-hat hacker in Live Free or Die Hard and had a role in the comedy The Sasquatch Gang.
 Long is known for his depiction of a Mac in Apple's "Get a Mac" campaign.
 The campaign featured commercials in which Long as a Mac and John Hodgman as a PC engaged in playful banter about "the strengths of the Mac platform and weaknesses of the PC platform."

-Long also had a small role in the comedy film Zack and Miri Make a Porno (2008), where he plays Brandon St. Randy, a gay porn star.
-In 2009, he starred in He's Just Not That Into You along with co-star Ginnifer Goodwin and After.Life opposite Liam Neeson and Christina Ricci.
+Long also had a small role in the comedy film Zack and Miri Make a Porno (2008) as Brandon St. Randy, a gay porn star.
+In 2009, he starred in He's Just Not That into You with co-star Ginnifer Goodwin and After.Life opposite Liam Neeson and Christina Ricci.
 He also provided the voice of Humphrey in Alpha and Omega (2010), starring with Hayden Panettiere.
-Also in 2010, Long starred in the comedy film Going the Distance with Drew Barrymore.
+Also in 2010, he starred in the comedy film Going the Distance with Drew Barrymore.
 He was cast as a one-armed Civil War veteran in Robert Redford's The Conspirator.

-Long read the audiobook version of Judy Blume's Then Again, Maybe I Won't and Stephen King's Everything's Eventual.
+Long recorded the audiobook version of Judy Blume's Then Again, Maybe I Won't and Stephen King's Everything's Eventual.
 From July 7–18, 2010, he appeared in a production of Samuel J. and K. at the Williamstown Theatre Festival.
 On August 16, 2010, he co-hosted WWE Raw with Going the Distance co-stars Charlie Day and Jason Sudeikis at the Staples Center in Los Angeles.

-In 2014 he starred in the independent love drama Comet, which he and his co-star Emmy Rossum also produced.
-He also was in a few skits on the show ‘Inside Amy Schumer’.
-In April 2019, Long started the podcast, Life Is Short with Justin Long, with its introductory episode airing through Wondery on April 29, 2019.
-His first guest was actor Dax Shepard.
+In 2014, he starred in the independent love drama Comet, which he and his co-star, Emmy Rossum, also produced.
+That same year, he starred in the Kevin Smith body horror-dark comedy film Tusk, about a man's lifelong fascination with walruses and extreme, fetishized body modification and cosmetic surgery.
+Also in 2014, Long appeared in a few skits on Inside Amy Schumer.
+In April 2019, he started the podcast Life Is Short with Justin Long; its introductory episode aired through Wondery on May 13, 2019.
+His first guest was actor Neil Patrick Harris.

 On June 24, 2019, Long, along with an ensemble cast, presented The Investigation: A Search for the Truth in Ten Acts, a dramatic reading of Special Counsel Robert S. Mueller III's Report on the Investigation into Russian Interference in the 2016 Presidential Election.
 Long portrayed former Director of the Federal Bureau of Investigation James Comey.
 In 2020, he appeared in the reality television series Celebrity Watch Party alongside his younger brother Christian Long.
 He appeared in commercials for Intel's "Go PC" campaign.

+In July 2024, he was confirmed to direct and write a segment for V/H/S/Beyond, which was released exclusively on Shudder on October 4, 2024.